x25today/voipwardialer/README.md

 It try to overcome the telecommunication related carrier over compressed audio codec used in VoIP, by trying to negotiate carriers with speed of 300bit/s 600bit/s 1200/bit.

-The software is meant also to be as simple and easy software voip dialer with modem deteciton, modem modulation/demodulation that finally let you interact with the remote system trough terminal emulation.
+The software is meant also to be as simple and easy software voip dialer with modem detection, modem modulation/demodulation that finally let you interact with the remote system trough terminal emulation.

 Most of the project that went working on something like this gave up due to the many complexity across telecommunication and not ready software modem stack that can be easily used and integrated.